 Edinger's contributions to paleoneurology were vitally important to developing this new field.
 She was widely respected by her colleagues, not only for her work but for her informal and generous personality; she was a mentor to many budding paleoneurologists and gave unstintingly of her time.
 She died in 1967 as the result of a traffic accident, but her work lives on.

 As a Jew, Edinger was forced to leave Nazi Germany in 1938.
 Through friends she was put in touch with Alfred S. Romer, well-known Harvard paleontologist (for whom Romer Hall in the Museum of Comparative Zoology - the MCZ - is named) and he was able to give her a position, initially unpaid, at the MCZ.
 This page looks at her career in the U.S. and especially her work here at the Museum.
-Today many of her papers are in the Ernst Mayr Library - MCZ, and many of the brain casts on which she worked are in the MCZ's Mammalogy Collection.
+Today many of her papers are in the Ernst Mayr Library of the MCZ, and many of the brain casts on which she worked are in the MCZ's Mammalogy Collection.